MushroomFleet/StableAudio25-UI/README.md

 A local web application for generating high-quality audio using Stability AI's Stable Audio 2.5 model.

+Branch History:
+v1 = text to audio only
+v2 = audio to audio / text to audio only

 ## Features

 - Generate audio from text prompts